Skip to main content

 Treatment and strategies

 • Medication is very important.
 It often takes a while to find one that is right, as everyone’s brain is different.
+Sometimes a combination is needed which may depend on the underlying illness contributing to psychosis.
 Learn more about medications used to treat psychosis.

-• learn ways to deal with stress and keep stress low to help prevent the return of the illness
+• Learn ways to deal with stress and keep stress low to help reduce the risk of the return of the illness

 Tips for parents

-Psychosis almost always needs medical treatment, but there are things parents can do.
-Help your child to:
+Psychosis almost always needs medical treatment, but there are things that parents can do to support their child.
+Some tips that may help:

-• Take part in light exercise or other activities they used to enjoy.
+• Encourage them to take part in light exercise or other activities they enjoy.
 It’s best to start with only one or two other people around.

-• Keep stress low and do things that help lower stress.
-Take a few minutes together to breathe slowly and deeply.
+• Help them to keep stress low and do things that help lower stress.
+Take a few minutes together to breathe slowly and deeply or consider another activity that is calming which you can enjoy together.

-• Getting enough sleep.
+• Encourage them to get enough sleep.
 If your child is having trouble sleeping or sleeping too much, talk to the doctor.

-• Get well slowly and steadily.
+• Appreciate that getting well may happen slowly and steadily.
 Your child may want to spend quiet time alone and may not talk or join in much.
 They might have trouble focusing or getting things done.
 While the brain is healing, it takes a while to be able to think clearly again and start to feel normal.

 • Try to speak in short, simple sentences that are easier to understand.

-• Read through and use the Early Psychosis Intervention’s Dealing with Psychosis Toolkit (DWP)
+• Encourage nutritious meals and snacks to support physical and mental wellness.
+Read through and use the Early Psychosis Intervention’s Dealing with Psychosis Toolkit (DWP)

 Where to from here?

-• If there is no early psychosis intervention program in your area, then call 811 and ask for the number of your local mental health team.
-They can also help you.
+• If there is no early psychosis intervention program in your area and you do not have access to a primary care provider, then call 811 to ask for the number of your local mental health team or to find out how to connect to the intake process for local mental health and substance use services.

 Looking for more information on this topic?
 Connect with a family peer support worker at the Kelty Centre to discover additional resources, learn more about support and treatment options, or just to find a listening ear.